Jonathon Faulknor (2)

 He was posted captain on 12 August 1782, and following the ending of hostilities he recommissioned the Proselyte 32 in April 1783, serving on the Newfoundland station before being paid off in December 1784.
 He thereafter remained unemployed for the duration of the peace.

 Faulknor recommissioned the Venus 32 in January 1793, and he departed Spithead on 19 May in the company of the Nymphe 36, Captain Edward Pellew, with whom he had agreed to share any pool of prize-money.
 Whilst cruising towards the Channel Islands the next evening they fell in with two French frigates and two brigs, but much to the celebrated Pellew?s fury the Venus was particularly slow in coming up on the enemy and the opportunity of an engagement was lost.
 Faulknor was also less than fortunate in an action he fought with the S?millante 32 on 27 May, for having all but defeated his enemy he was unable to take possession due to the arrival on the scene of another French frigate, the Cl?op?tre 36.
 Pellew poured scorn on his fellow frigate captain for failing to secure the S?millante, denouncing him as ?thick-headed?, and it little helped their relationship when the two fell out over the dispersal of prize-money pertaining to the Nymphe?s capture of the Sans Culottes 16 on 24 May.
+He later commanded the Venus in the Channel fleet’s summer and autumn cruises.

 In April 1794 Faulknor commissioned the new eighteen-pounder frigate Diana 38, and whilst taking many small prizes off the French coast he was also in the crack squadron led by Captain Sir John Borlase Warren that drove the French frigate Volontaire 36 ashore on the Penmarcks on 23 August.